 The bad habit most firms are challenged with is selecting quality clients over quantity, particularly during tax season when everyone tries to prepare as many returns as possible to maximize revenues.
 I learned many years ago that not every client is my kind of client, so I prefer to focus on quality clients with whom I can develop a long-term relationship and will come back every year.

 Of course, I pursue new tax clients each year to increase my revenues, but I try to make sure any prospect is as good of a fit for my firm as it is for the client.
 The emphasis is on value.
-The last thing I want is a client that will shop around to save $20 or $30.
+The last thing I want is a client who will shop around to save $20 or $30.
 Instead, I work hard to serve a client’s needs year-round to see the value I provide beyond preparing their returns.
-One focus, for example, is IRS representation – a great way to increase revenues and provide additional value to my clients, particularly small business owners who will be impacted by the TCJA.
+One focus, for example, is tax planning – a great way to increase revenues and provide additional value to my clients, particularly small business owners who will be impacted by the TCJA.
 Again, Sec.199A provides invaluable tax saving opportunities with the 20% Qualified Business Income (QBI) deduction.
 It is a way for small business clients to save money and for tax professionals to generate a new revenue stream.
 The tax saving opportunities are best achieved with tax planning and working hands-on with our clients during the year, instead of when the year has ended.
 The more hands-on we are with our clients, the more money we can save them while generating a revenue stream that we may not have had in previous years.

 Acknowledge Your Bad Habits and Change